ristik/rsmt-air/README.md

   digest at the boundary; the empty-batch identity transition is handled by the caller, not this AIR.
-- **Zero-knowledge.** The default FRI config is succinct but not zk: private inputs live in unmasked committed traces.
+- **Zero-knowledge.** The default FRI config is succinct but not zk: private inputs can be found in unmasked committed traces.
 For zk, use `FriParameters::new_benchmark_zk` with masking columns -- out of scope (the goal is verifier work reduction, not input privacy).